 - 1 cup shiitake mushrooms (dry)

-- 15 oz kidney beans
+- 15 oz canned or cooked kidney beans

 - 1 cup quick cooking oats